bennadel/Strangler-Feature-Flags-Exploration/README.md

 The **user interface** for this demo leaves **a lot to be desired**.
 I was trying to avoid going down a thick-client rabbit-hole.
 If I tried to make the UI "nice", this demo would have immediately become more about Angular than it was about feature flags.
 As such, configuring a feature flag is somewhat janky.
 The entire process is [driven by form `POST`-backs, using old-school submit buttons][blog-4296] (what do you know, traditional web technology still gets the job done).
 In a real-world scenario, the UI would be _much nicer_, I promise.
 Please suspend judgement.

+### Angular 14 Refresh

+I've updated the admin to use an Angular 14 rich-client experience.
+I'm quite a bit rusty with Angular; and, the UI still leaves much to be desired.
+But, there's only so much time that I wanted to pour into this.
+Now, when you load the main `index.cfm`, the Admin-frame will load the `./admin-client/angular-dist/index.html` file.

 ## Reloading Feature Flags On Each Request

 In this demo, the `Strangler.cfc` component is supplied with a "Sync Loader".
 This data loader _reloads_ and _recompiles_ the feature flag data at the top of each incoming request so that we can immediately see the effects of the targeting changes applied in the `/admin`.
 This is _not free_ of overhead.
 In a production app, you'd want to provide a loader that keeps the data cached for a longer period of time (an exercise for the reader).